gcallah/hambone/chaps/chap2.md

 "Boys, whachoo learn?"

 Clarence stepped forward towards the table.
 "We ain't got nothing to worry about.
 Forrest swear he ain't got no intentions toward Denmark.
-He *is* looking to expand a bit, but he got his eye turned toward Swansea.
+He *is* looking to expand a bit, but he got his eye turned north toward Swansea.
 He say the Boucher family up there looking weak, with stupid shit like car jackings and what not getting out of hand.
-He thinking time to bring some order to that mess."
+He thinkin' it time to bring some order to that mess."

 Claude told them "Boys, you done a good job.
-You all come by Elsie's tonight, and the drinks is on me."
+You all come by Elsie's tonight, and the drinks are on me."

 Corny and Claude both mumbled their thanks and left.